 There are quite a number of free-to-enter writing contests if you search carefully.
 Prizes range from a few quid to professional feedback to places on workshops.
 At first I wasn’t getting anywhere; writing is something that needs practice, I knew that and yet I’d let it drop.
 Eventually I got back to being regularly longlisted, then an occasional win.

-One prize I did want to win was a place on the Storytelling for Screen online course developed by John Yorke and the Professional Writing Academy based on his book Into the Woods.
+One prize I did want to win was a place on the Story for Screenwriting online course developed by John Yorke and the Professional Writing Academy based on his book Into the Woods.
 This was a logline contest; I set my entry in.
 I didn’t win but I was offered a discounted place on the course and access to an online chat session.
 But there was the question of course fees again: maybe I could get a grant?

 There are schemes which give grants for courses; its a case of doing your research to find out which you’re eligible for, since most have restrictions, based on where you live, your gender, ethnic background and so on.
 Creative Skillset had a scheme for TV training, so I applied.
 My application was rejected on two counts: the course was more than 10 weeks, so didn’t qualify as a short course, and one of my two required TV credits in the last two years was on Australian TV, so wouldn’t count.
 I would have to find the money elsewhere.
 There were quite a few funding schemes, but none of them were a perfect fit.